GantMan/PackingPeanut/README.md

   * **Android:** Boy that would be nice wouldn't it?

 ## PackingPeanut Alongside Bubblewrap on iOS?
 It's meant to look just like BubbleWrap, not fight with it.
-If include the BubbleWrap library, PackingPeanut will gracefully bow out of the App::Persistence namespace.
+If you include the BubbleWrap library, PackingPeanut will gracefully bow out of the App::Persistence namespace.
 You can still access PackingPeanut with `PP` or `PackingPeanut`.

 ## Explain this Android `context` _thing_ Again
 Just like a conversation taken out of context can be confusing, Android has a lot of moving parts and requires just about EVERYTHING that would be a lib component to understand the context.
 When accessing persistent data, context is required.
 You can easily handle this by giving PackingPeanut your application context in your Application startup file.